YamtalDev/HackerNews-API/README.md

 ## Get Top Posts
 ### Request
-* The response will be a page of size of the number of entities the user of this code can configure in the application.property.
-Posts "Hotness" is calculated posts based on their votes and number of hours past from the post creation.
+* The response will be a page of size of the entities the user has configured in the application.property, see installation phase above.
+Posts "Hotness" is calculated based on the post votes and number of hours past from the post creation(`timeElapsed`).

 ``` http